iifawzi/parcels-delivery-service/README.md

 - Moving the errors messages to a single file, instead of having them directly set in-place.

+- Using `socket` for the shipments status updates, so the biker and the customer can see the changes in real time

 - Focusing in decreasing the lage components files, by splitting them into more shared components.

 - I'm not that good at `UX`, I'm pretty sure the dashboard components is subject to a lot of improvements too.